Horse64/old-core.horse64.org/docs/Design.md

 ### Design goal: Self-contained tooling over perfection:

 Having a less optimal implementation is preferred over adding in large dependencies to core tooling.
-This keeps the project lean, independently maintainable, and portable.
+This keeps the project more technology independent, and therefore hopefully more portable.

 *(Large dependencies could be e.g. external GC libraries, LLVM, etc.
 Horse64's core avoids those.)*